mauricelambert/WebScripts/docs/Logs.md

 ## Windows

 On Windows if `pywin32` is installed logs with level `DEBUG`, `INFO`, `WARNING`, `ERROR` and `CRITICAL` are redirected in **EventViewer**.

+## Scripts

+To group the logs you can use the following environment variable: `LOG_PATH`.
+This is the path of the WebScripts logs.
+I recommend using the following path for your script: `LOG_PATH/<script category>/<script name>.log`.

+**Caution:** To protect your WebScripts server and your system is recommended to change the directory permissions and owner (`root:root 755`), your script can not create a file in this directory (current directory of the script). **You can not make a log file in the current directory.**